 3. Gwithian Beach

 Located right by Godrevy Beach (connected at low tide) is Gwithian Beach, a popular surf beach backed by gorgeous wild sand dunes (perfect for walking your pup on).
 The swell provides good all year round conditions and this beach is a popular spot for windsurfers too.
+Cornwall beaches do not disappoint do they?!

 Tip: Dogs are welcome on Gwithian Beach all year round however Godrevy beach has a seasonal dog ban is in place during July and August (10am – 6pm).